 The Pi 4 is fast enough to serve the web-based UI, and can simultaneously import and serve your library, but expect the import to be fairly slow.

 If you have a large library (say, 50,000+ images), and a computer with a faster CPU, consider installing PhotoStructure there, doing your initial library import on that faster box, and then moving your library to your Pi.

 Instructions for moving libraries between computer are here.

-PhotoStructure v2.1+ (which should be generally available as of mid-Feb 2022) detects that you’re running on an Raspberry Pi and automatically disables a number of PhotoStructure’s more computationally-expense features to help your imports go (10x+!) faster.
+PhotoStructure v2.1+ (which should be generally available late July 2022) detects that you’re running on an Raspberry Pi and automatically disables a number of PhotoStructure’s more computationally-expense features to help your imports go (10x+!) faster.